abraao503/agent-craft-control-center/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Monitoring and Error Tracking

+This project uses Highlight.run for session replay and error tracking.
+The integration:

+- Captures front-end errors and reports them to the Highlight dashboard
+- Records user sessions for debugging issues in production
+- Only runs in production environments (controlled by VITE_HIGHLIGHT_ENABLED)
+- Includes a custom error boundary for React errors

+To access the Highlight dashboard, visit [app.highlight.io](https://app.highlight.io) and use the project ID: `mem5yojg`.

+For local development, Highlight is disabled by default.
+You can enable it by setting `VITE_HIGHLIGHT_ENABLED=true` in your `.env.development` file.